-- A comprehensive management strategy including an investment programme for water resource development, bulk water supply and wastewater management for major centres by 2012, with reviews every five years. - Create regional water and wastewater utilities and expand mandates of the existing water boards. - An additional 643 000 direct jobs and 326 000 indirect jobs in the agriculture, agro processing, and related sectors by 2030. - Increased investment in new agricultural technologies, research, and the development of adaptation strategies for the protection of rural livelihoods and expansion of commercial agriculture. - Rural economies will be activated through improved infrastructure and service delivery, a review of land tenure, service to small and micro farmers, a review of mining industry commitments to social investment, and tourism investments. - > Strong and efficient spatial planning system, well integrated across the spheres of government. - > Upgrade all informal settlements on suitable, well-located land by 2030. - More people living closer to their places of work and better-quality public transport. - More jobs in or close to dense, urban townships

-- Develop a strategy for densification of cities and resource allocation to promote better-located housing and settlements. - In 2030 people living in South Africa feel safe and have no fear of crime.
-They feel safe at home.

-, at school and at work, and they enjoy an active community life free of fear. - Women can walk freely in the street and the children can play safely outside.
+- Rural economies will be activated through improved infrastructure and service delivery, a review of land tenure, service to small and micro farmers, a review of mining industry commitments to social investment, and tourism investments. - Strong and efficient spatial planning system, well integrated across the spheres of government. - > Upgrade all informal settlements on suitable, well-located land by 2030. - More people living closer to their places of work and better-quality public transport. - More jobs in or close to dense, urban townships - Develop a strategy for densification of cities and resource allocation to promote better-located housing and settlements. - In 2030 people living in South Africa feel safe and have no fear of crime.
+They feel safe at home. , at school and at work, and they enjoy an active community life free of fear. - Women can walk freely in the street and the children can play safely outside.

-2.2.2 THE MEDIUM-TERM STRATEGIC FRAMEWORK (MTSF)
+2.2.3 THE MEDIUM-TERM STRATEGIC FRAMEWORK (MTSF)